 - The chance of liver problems is higher the older you are.
 The chance may also be raised by drinking alcohol every day, long-term liver problems, or injection drug use.
 The chance of liver problems may also be raised in women, mainly women who are black or Hispanic or who have just had a baby.
 Most of the time, liver problems caused by this drug happen within the first 3 months of care, but they can happen at any time.
 Most of the time, liver function has gone back to normal but sometimes it has not.
 Blood work will need to be done before starting this drug and while taking it.
 If you have questions, talk with the doctor.

 - If your child has active liver disease, talk with your child’s doctor.
 This drug may not be right for your child.

 - It is used to treat TB (tuberculosis).

 - It is used to prevent TB (tuberculosis).

-- If you have had very bad side effects while taking isoniazid in the past, like liver problems, drug fever, chills, or arthritis.
+- If your child has had very bad side effects while taking isoniazid in the past, like liver problems, drug fever, chills, or arthritis.

-- If you had liver problems while taking some other drug in the past.
+- If your child has had liver problems while taking some other drug in the past.

 - Signs of high blood sugar like confusion, feeling sleepy, more thirst, more hungry, passing urine more often, flushing, fast breathing, or breath that smells like fruit.